ucli-tools/mdtexpdf/README.md

 - **Custom Footer**: Include copyright or other information in the document footer
 - **Code Highlighting**: Syntax highlighting for code blocks
-- **Tables and Figures**: Support for tables, images, and other Markdown elements
-- **Theorem Environments**: Use LaTeX theorem environments in your Markdown
+- **Tables and Figures**: Support for tables, images, and other Markdown elements **Theorem Environments**: Use LaTeX theorem environments in your Markdown
 - **Chemical Equations**: Support for chemical formulas and equations
 - **Automatic Equation Line Breaking**: Long mathematical equations automatically wrap to fit the page width
+- **Section Numbering Control**: Option to disable section numbering for cleaner documents
 - **Easy Installation**: Simple install and uninstall process
 - **User-Friendly**: Colorized output and helpful error messages